Skip to content

 • Multi-port MIDIs support (more than 16 channels)

-• MIDI Controller Support (Default supported controllers can be found here)
+• MIDI Controller Support (Default supported controllers can be found here).

 • High performance mode for playing black MIDIs (Don't go too crazy with the amount of notes though)

-• Visualization of the played sequence
+• Visualization of the played sequence with effects like visual pitch bend and note on effects

-• Playable keyboard with preset selection
+• Playable keyboard with various sizes

 • Integrated controller for the synthetizer